Women's education in the United States: 19th century

 1886: Winifred Edgerton Merrill became the first American woman to earn a PhD in mathematics, which she earned from Columbia University.

+1888: Anna J. Cooper and Mary Church Terrell became the first African-American women to earn a master's degree (Oberlin College, Ohio).

 1889: Maria Louise Baldwin became the first African-American female principal in Massachusetts and the Northeast, supervising white faculty and a predominantly white student body at the Agassiz Grammar School in Cambridge.

 1889: Susan La Flesche Picotte became the first Native American woman to earn a medical degree, which she earned from Woman's Medical College of Pennsylvania.

 1890: Ida Gray became the first African-American woman to earn a Doctor of Dental Surgery degree, which she earned from the University of Michigan.

+1890: Ida Elizabeth (Bowser) Asbury became the first African-American woman to graduate from the University of Pennsylvania.